dec4234/JavaDestinyAPI/README.md

 System.out.println(new Clan("Heavenly Mayhem").getFounder().getSupplementalDisplayName());
 ```

+### Examples
-Check out the [wiki](https://github.com/dec4234/JavaDestinyAPI/wiki/Getting-Started) for more specific examples and information.
+- Check out the [wiki](https://github.com/dec4234/JavaDestinyAPI/wiki/Getting-Started) for more specific examples and information.
+- Check out the [discord bot](https://github.com/dec4234/Benedict) that I made for my clan using this library

 ### An aside about APIException
 As of 4/30/2024, all functions that interact with the API in any way (i.e. could make an HTTP request) throw APIException.